 We believe anthracyclines are among the most important treatments for AML and advanced STS.
 However, cardiotoxicity issues limit their effectiveness with life-time maximum dosing set by the US FDA.

-Annamycin has demonstrated in multiple clinical trials to have zero cardiotoxicity, allowing us to exceed the currently set maximum lifetime dosing for an anthracycline and potentially realizing the full therapeutic potential of anthracyclines to treat serious, hard-to-treat cancers.
+Annamycin has demonstrated in multiple clinical trials a lack of cardiotoxicity1, allowing us to exceed the currently set maximum lifetime dosing for an anthracycline and potentially realizing the full therapeutic potential of anthracyclines to treat serious, hard-to-treat cancers.

-In addition to showing zero cardiotoxicity in patients treated in Moleculin trials to date, Annamycin is demonstrating to have superior efficacy in 2nd line AML compared to currently available treatments.
+In addition to demonstrating a lack of cardiotoxicity1 in patients treated in Moleculin trials to date, Annamycin is demonstrating to have superior efficacy in 2nd line AML compared to currently available treatments.

 Key Highlights: